jsgonsette/Wizium/README.md

 ### Python

 [libWizium.py](./Wrappers/Python/libWizium.py) is a Python wrapper giving full access to the engine capabilities.
 A Wizium module instance can be created through the *Wizium* class, provided the path to the *libWizium* library file.
-Except for the initialization that is handled automatically, there is a 1-to-1 correspondance between this class functions and the their equivalents in C.
+Except for the initialization that is handled automatically, there is a 1-to-1 correspondence between this class functions and the their equivalents in C.

 This class provides the following API: